 Aside from your remuneration, benefits and role requirements, there are many other issues that can be difficult to address at work.
 For example, if you’re unhappy with the behaviour or conduct of colleagues, raising these issues with the party in question could help improve workplace culture.
 And then there’s always the question of what to do when you make a mistake.
 While owning up to mistakes can cement your reputation as an honest and authentic employee or colleague, attempting to conceal errors is likely to diminish your credibility and trustworthiness.

-Top five tips for how to deliver bad news at work and in the recruitment phase
+How to deliver bad news at work

 - Take responsibility.
 If you have something to say that you don’t think others will want to hear, confidence, clarity and conviction will be key to delivering your news in a dignified and meaningful way.
 Otherwise, you risk not being taken seriously or achieving the positive outcome you desire.
 For this reason, avoid delivering “bad news” via passive communication methods such as chat tools or email, and instead, opt to speak to the relevant party directly, either by phone or in-person.